Dominykas567/Python-kursinis/README.md

 ## The Program

 My application is designed to store and manage various data related to PCB (printed circuit board) manufacturing.
 To run the program, simply type the following command in your command prompt: `python main.py`.
 Once the program is open, you will see a sidebar with several options to choose from, depending on your intended actions.
+Please note that this program requires the **CustomTkinter** framework to run.

 ## How does the program cover functional requirements